-Hotkey Icon Description
+Hotkey lcon Description

-Fn + F1-F12 Activate the F1 to F12 keys.
+Fn + F1-F12Activate the F1 to F12 keys.
+Activate the F1 to F12 keys.

-Fn + F Switches fan mode between Silent, Normal and Performance.
-For more information on how to achieve optimal cooling efficiency in different scenarios, please launch Acer Quick Access application.
+And Performance.Fn + FFor more information on how to a optimal cooling efficiency in difference For more information on how to achieve optimal cooling efficiency in different scenarios, please launch Acer Quick Access

-Fn + ▷ ▶▶ Jump to the next media file.
+Fn + ⊳ Jump to the next media file.

-Fn + ⊲ Id⊲ Return to the previous media file.
+Fn + ⊲ ⊲⊲ Return to the previous media file.

-Fn + △ ▶/II Play or pause a selected media file.
+Fn + △ ►/II Play or pause a selected media file.

 Fn + ▽ Stop playing the selected media file.